 Everyone needs to plan for their twilight years and the possibility of needing long-term care either at home or in a dedicated facility.
-Unfortunately, not all nursing homes are created equally, and sometimes family caregivers aren’t up to the task.
+Unfortunately, as our New York elder law attorney explains, not all nursing homes are created equally, and sometimes family caregivers aren’t up to the task.
 The sad fact is that the elderly population is an easy target for abusers.
 That’s why you need to know the warning signs and take action quickly if anything seems out of the ordinary.

 Older New Yorkers are already more vulnerable to scammers and can face age-related employment or housing discrimination.
 On top of those issues, physical or mental disabilities that develop through aging can make it difficult to resist or report acts of abuse such as: